This page contains information about services you might receive while living in the community,

 IMAs living in the community on a BVE are generally permitted to work.
 If you are unsure whether you have permission to work, check your most recent visa grant notice.
 You will be allowed to work if your BVE does not have a ‘no work’ condition (condition 8101).

-When you apply for a Temporary Protection visa (TPV) or a Safe Haven Enterprise visa (SHEV), you will be granted a BVE that will be valid until your application has been decided.
+Your BVE will be valid until your application for a TPV or SHEV has been decided.
 You will have permission to work and access to Medicare and other services.

 Code of Behaviour